vyp/dots/docs/installation.md

     and/or numbers.
 Now the Firefox configuration files can be installed:

         $ cd ~/etsi

+        # Obviously replace the hashes with whatever the profile directory was
+        # named!
         $ stow -t ~/.mozilla/firefox/########.default firefox

 [1]: https://wiki.archlinux.org/index.php/installation_guide